datartathon/gitting-started/TUTORIAL.md

 Initialized empty Git repository in /home/arogya/projects/sample-git-project/.git/
 ```

-## Step 2: Adding a new file to your repo
+## Step 2: Adding a new file to your repository

 Go ahead and add a new file to the project, using any text editor you like, or if you're using linux or mac, by running a [`touch` command](https://www.geeksforgeeks.org/touch-command-in-linux-with-examples/).